 If you visit Rome in March and happen to be there during Easter, you're in for one of the most uniquely Roman experiences a tourist can experience.
 Holy Week, the days leading up to Good Friday and Easter Sunday, is one of the busiest and most lively times of the year to visit Rome and Vatican City, and with good reason.

 Easter Week starts on Palm Sunday with a special Mass said by the Pope in Saint Peter's Square.
 The Blessing of the Palms, the procession, and mass are held in the morning, usually starting at 9:30.
 It's free to attend but gets very crowded, so plan to arrive early.

 07 of 11

-On Good Friday there is a Papal Mass at the Vatican in Saint Peter's Basilica at 5 PM.
+On Good Friday there is a Papal Mass at 5 PM in Saint Peter's Basilica.
 In the evening the ritual of the Stations of the Cross, or Via Crucis, is enacted near Rome's Colosseum, usually starting at 9:15 PM.
 The stations of the Via Crucis were placed at the Colosseum in 1744 by Pope Benedict XIV and the bronze cross in the Colosseum was erected in 2000, the Jubilee year.

 08 of 11